metalsmith/collections/README.md

 ### Rendering collection items

-Here is an example of using [@metalsmith/layouts](https://github.com/metalsmith/layouts) with [jstransformer-handlebars](https://github.com/jstransformers/jstransformer-handlebars) to render the `something-happened.md` news item, with links to the next and previous news items (using `refer: true` options):
+Here is an example of using [@metalsmith/permalinks](https://github.com/metalsmith/permalinks), followed by [@metalsmith/layouts](https://github.com/metalsmith/layouts) with [jstransformer-handlebars](https://github.com/jstransformers/jstransformer-handlebars) to render the `something-happened.md` news item, with links to the next and previous news items (using `refer: true` options):

 `layouts/news.njk`